 Who doesn't love cooking with this super versatile root veg?
-We roast them, boil them, blend them into soups and grate them into salads.
-The humble carrot has to be one of our favourite veg choices and it's been grown for thousands of years.
+We roast them, boil them, blend them into soups, and grate them into salads.
+The humble carrot has to be one of our favorite veg choices and it's been grown for thousands of years.
 But back then you were more likely to find a purple, red, yellow or white carrot and not the orange one we are all so familiar with today.

-It was the Dutch during the 17th century who cultivated and made popular the orange variety, most likely because of its brilliant colour and higher levels of beta carotene.
+It was the Dutch during the 17th century who cultivated and made popular the orange variety, most likely because of its brilliant color and higher levels of beta carotene.
 And it has also been suggested that they were cultivated in tribute to William of Orange, who led the struggle during the Dutch battle for independence.

 For whatever reason, the orange variety has stuck but look out for the ‘heritage’ varieties at farmers markets and grocers, their mix of purple, yellow, orange and white are especially appealing to cook with and look absolutely great served as a side dish.